Sterbehilfe/TwitchTimedMessages/README.md

 # CookieFarmer
-To farme cookies for ThePositiveBot
+To farm cookies for ThePositiveBot